Our next meetings will be:

 Host Svenja Krieger (University of Konstanz) on Guidelines for the annotation of intonation data in multi- and bilingual populations

-Check back for the Zoom recording and slides of the presentation.
+Enjoy here the Zoom recording, transcription and slides of the presentation.

 Our first meeting was on Wednesday 22nd October 2025.

-Hosts Mariia Pronina (University of the Balearic Islands) & Rebecca Woods (Newcastle University) on Ecological validity of elicited prosodic productions in children
+Hosts Mariia Pronina (University of the Balearic Islands) & Rebecca Woods (Newcastle University) on our plans for Making Waves and on our work on Ecological validity of elicited prosodic productions in children

-Check back for the Zoom recording (the first couple of minutes were not recorded, it starts from the second slide!) and slides of the presentations on our plans for the group and a presentation on elicited production of children's prosody and co-speech gesture.
+Enjoy here the Zoom recording (the first couple of minutes were not recorded, it starts from the second slide!) and slides of the presentations.
+Check back soon for transcripts of both presentations.

 Recommended reading: Vanrell, M. del M., Feldhausen, I., & Astruc, L. (2018).
 The discourse completion task in Romance prosody research: Status quo and outlook.
 In I. Feldhausen, J. Fliessbach, & M. del M. Vanrell (Eds.), Methods in prosody: A Romance language perspective*(pp. 191–227).
 Language Science Press.